eiskalteschatten/developers-notebook-electron/README.md

 - [ ] Allow raw SQL queries for notes & code cache.
 Show the database schema in a sidebar.
 - [ ] Update category, client and project overview pages
 - [ ] Search for code cache, notes
+- [ ] Update dashboard with links to creating notes and new code stashes

 ### 1.0.0
 - [ ] Command palette